SideCloudGroup/BetterForward/docs/README.md

 - Flexibility: Each user corresponds to an independent topic, and the experience is almost the same as private chat.
 - Teamwork: Multiple admins can handle users' messages.
 - Multi-language: Supports multiple languages, including English, Chinese and Japanese.
 - Auto Response: Automatically replies to users' messages with predefined messages, and supports detection with regex.
+Allows setting active time for auto-reply.
 - Captcha: Added a human verification feature to ensure that users are real people, effectively preventing the sending of spam messages.
 - Broadcast Message: Allows admins to send a message to all users at once.